 Was there a need for collaboration (teamwork) and with whom?

-What was the most stressful?
+What was most stressful for you?

-Would you have to improvise on the adoption day?
+Did you have to improvise on the adoption day?

 What lessons can we conclude in retrospect?